MicrosoftDocs/appcenter-docs/docs/quickstarts/android/getting-started.md

 ---

 # Getting Started by Creating Android App and Codesigning
-In this tutorial, you will learn to set up a sample Android app with App Center.
+In this tutorial, you'll learn to set up a sample Android app with App Center.

 ### Prerequisite Steps
 - Create [GitHub account](https://github.com/join).